 The choreography includes a variety of positions in which she bends backward (cambré) and forward (penché) and is accompanied by the “narrative theme,” which is reprised at the end of the pdd.

 This sequence might be thought of as a less detailed and more abstract version of the mime that was done in early productions, which the Royal Ballet still includes and which ABT includes in its current production (staged by Kevin McKenzie), but which many other companies do not.
+It occurs after Siegfried first meets Odette, but before the pdd.

 3. Continuing her tale, Odette then does two backward falls that are the most dramatic expressions of her despair.
 Note that Makarova throws herself back with complete abandon and spends a relatively long time unsupported.